Battery electric bus: History

 The first city to heavily invest in electric buses was Shenzhen, China.
 The city began rolling out electric buses made by BYD in 2011, with the objective of having a fully electric fleet.
 By 2017, Shenzhen's entire fleet of over 16,300 buses was replaced with electric buses, the largest fleet of electric buses of any city in the world.

-According to Bloomberg, "China had about 99 percent of the 385,000 electric buses on the roads worldwide in 2017, accounting for 17 percent of the country’s entire fleet."
+According to Bloomberg, "China had about 99 percent of the 385,000 electric buses on the roads worldwide in 2017, accounting for 17 percent of the country's entire fleet."
 Chinese cities are adding 1,900 electric buses per week.

+As of 2016 battery buses have less range, higher weight, higher procurement costs.
+The reduced infrastructure for overhead lines is offset by the costs of the infrastructure to recharge the batteries.
+In addition, the additional weight of batteries in a battery electric bus means that they have a lower passenger capacity than trolleybuses in jurisdictions where there is a legal limit on axle loads on roads.
+Battery buses are used almost exclusively in urban areas rather than for long-haul transportation.
+Urban transit features relatively short intervals between charging opportunities.
+Sufficient recharging can take place within 4 to 5 minutes (250 to 450 kW) usually by induction or catenary.

 Charging

-Charging electric bus batteries is not as simple as refueling a diesel engine.
-Special attention, monitoring, and scheduling are required to make optimal use of the charging process, while also ensuring proper battery maintenance and safekeeping.
-Some operators manage these challenges by purchasing extra buses.
-This way the charging can take place only at night, which has the further advantage of mitigating the strain on the power grid since charging is then taking place while power consumption elsewhere is minimal.
-While this is a safe solution, it is also very costly and not scalable.
-Another solution is ensuring that the vehicle daily schedule takes into account also the need to charge, keeping the overall schedule as close to optimal as possible.
+Different types of e-bus depot charging infrastructure

+Overnight charging for operations that rely on overnight charging, DC-distributed architectures with up to 50 kW charging points allow buses to be fully charged in 8 to 10 hours.

+Opportunity charging

+Commonly, metropolitan electric busses are charged on-route with 6-8 minutes of charging at 450 kW for every hour of operation.
+Opportunity charging is available at bus stops with overhead chargers utilizing the SAE J3105 standard and at terminals at the end of the bus route.
+Slower, 50kW to 175kW overnight charging at plug-in chargers is utilized too.
+Sometimes wireless charging pads are utilized, but plug-in stations are more common due to the fact that are faster and more efficient.

+The bus's daily schedule takes into account the need to charge, keeping the overall schedule as close to optimal as possible.
 Today, there are various software companies that help bus operators manage their electric bus charging schedule.
 These solutions ensure that buses continue to operate safely, without any unplanned stops and inconvenience to passengers.

 Supercapacitors can be charged rapidly, reducing the time needed to prepare to resume operation.

 The Society of Automotive Engineers has published Recommended Practice SAE J3105 to standardize physical automated connection interfaces for conductive charging systems since 2020.
 For communication between charger and electric bus the same ISO 15118 protocol is used as for passenger car charging.
 The only differences are in the charging power, voltage and physical interface.

 Pantographs and underbody collectors can be integrated in bus stops to quicken electric bus recharge, making it possible to use a smaller battery on the bus, which reduces the initial investment and subsequent costs.